-- Big Spring Park– Named for the spring which Huntsville was founded on, this park spans both sides of Church Street and features several special places to get to know – the “grotto” where the spring itself is (in Big Spring Park East), the red Japanese bridge & cherry tree (they bloom in March) and the lagoon (in Big Spring Park West).
+- Big Spring Park– Named for the spring which Huntsville was founded on, this park spans both sides of Church Street.
+Get to know the “grotto” where the spring itself is, the red Japanese bridge and the cherry trees.

 - Monte Sano State Park– Hiking, mountain biking, trail running, family picnics, campsites, playground, the Lodge, festivals….you get the picture.
 It’s so much more than just a scenic lookout spot.
 It’ll become one of your favorite places.

 - Redstone Arsenal– A United States Army post that is home to Army Material Command, NASA Marshall Space Flight Center, Army Aviation & Missile Command, Missile Defense Agency and many more.
 A closed base, it takes up almost 40,000 acres and employs almost 40,000 people.
 Redstone Arsenal is a big part of Huntsville!

 - U.S. Space & Rocket Center- Our rocket museum and #1 skyline landmark!
 The Space & Rocket Center is home to Space Camp, a full-size Saturn V replica, and is the top tourist attraction in the state.
 Great traveling exhibits make it worth visiting time and time again.